xyproto/algernon/README.md

 // Log the given strings as an error.
 Takes a variable number of strings. err(...)

-// Return the number of nanoseconds from 1970 ("Unix time") [master branch only] unixnano() -> number
+// Return the number of nanoseconds from 1970 ("Unix time") [after version 0.87] unixnano() -> number

-// Convert Markdown to HTML [master branch only] markdown(string) -> string
+// Convert Markdown to HTML [after version 0.87] markdown(string) -> string
 ~~~